mister-scott/claude-code-clipboard/instructions_for_claude.md

 </explanation>
 ```

-Please format all code updates using this structure.
-If you encounter any ambiguities or need to provide multiple options, please explain this in an `<explanation>` tag.
+Please format all code updates using this structure in a separate view.
+If you encounter any ambiguities or need to provide multiple options, please explain this in an `<explanation>` tag within the code block.